jpan03/Bios-611-Project/README.md

 **Step 2:**
 Navigating to your terminal within rstudio and type the following:

-    cd scripts; Rscript shiny.R
+    make shiny
 Then, you could access your http://localhost:8080/ on your browser

 # Makefile
-The Makefile is for build all components of project by running following code in the Rstudio terminal.
+The Makefile is for build all components of project by running following code in the Jupyter terminal.
+Click "+" under file, then click the "Terminal".

     make report.html